venturadan/startup/notes.md

 ## Questions for me to figure out myself
 	1. Learn all the stuff about Codepen
-		a.
-How do HTML, CSS and JS know about each other and interact?
+		1. How do HTML, CSS and JS know about each other and interact?
 In Codepen?
 In general?
-		b. know what all the HTML/CS/JS stuff is called/for
+		2. know what all the HTML/CS/JS stuff is called/for
 	2. How can you accidentally pull a Wingate?
 	3. what all is an AMI?
-		how to make my own
+		1. how to make my own
 	4. Make sure to know what all the EC2 setup stuff is/does
 	5. why do we already have an index.html file on the new server?
 	6. what is the 0.0.0.0/???
 Last part of this mean?